cosmos/sdk-tutorials/academy/2-main-concepts/messages.md

     <HighlightBox type="info">

-    For more details, and to avoid diving too deep in this section, see [My Own Chain](../4-my-own-chain/index.md).
+    For more details, and to avoid diving too deep in this section, see [Running Your Own Cosmos Chain](/course-ida/landingpages/week2-lp.md)

     </HighlightBox>

 2. Extract and verify addresses, such as: